 Get to know people in the digital classroom

-Dare to show your face
+Dare to show yourself

-Include others in the conversation
+Include more people in the conversation

-Ask the teaching staff for help
+Ask the teachers for help